open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 the low-level crypto APIs and making PK, MD and Cipher optional compatibility layers is to be sure to preserve testing quality.
-A lot of the existing test cases use the low level crypto APIs; we would need to either keep using that API for tests, or manually migrated test to the PSA Crypto API.
+A lot of the existing test cases use the low level crypto APIs; we would need to either keep using that API for tests, or manually migrate tests to the PSA Crypto API.
 Perhaps a combination of both, perhaps evolving gradually over time.